-Leader of the Council Role Purpose To be responsible for the Council's overall vision, strategy and budget setting and monitoring.
-To provide clear political leadership both within and outside the County Council to help advance all outcomes. , , , To create effective internal and ext ternal relationships with key organisations both within Stat ffordshire, nationally and internationally.
-To win new resources for Staffordsl hire to deliver the vision of a county where big ambitions, grea at connections and greener living give everyone the opportunity to prosper, be healthy and happy To be accountable for the development opment and delivery of the county council strategies and to ens sure that those strategies are able to meet the outcomes required To appoint and hold Cabinet coll - ensure accountability within their of including that financial and operation areas meets the requirements of t Business Plan and the Medium-Term Financial Strategy (MTFS).
+Leader of the Council Role Purpose To be responsible for the Council's overall vision, strategy and budget setting and monitoring. evenue vision, strategy and To provide clear political leadership both within and outside the County Council to help advance all outcomes.
+To create effective internal and ext ternal relationships with key organisations both within Stat internationally.
+To win new resources for Staffordsl hire to deliver the vision of a county where big ambitions, grea at connections and greener living give everyone the opportunity to prosper, be healthy and happy To be accountable for the development opment and delivery of the county council strategies and to ens sure that those strategies are able to meet the outcomes required by the Council and Cabinet.
+To appoint and hold Cabinet coll eagues to account as they ensure accountability within their of including that financial and opera areas meets the requirements of Business Plan and the Medium-Term Financial Strategy (MTFS).
 To hold Cabinet colleagues accountable for the delivery of the appropriate key projects/programmes including the delivery on time and budget and meet the requirements of the Strategic Plan, Business Plan and the MTFS.
-To Chair meetings of the Cabinet To represent, or appoint a representative of, the County Council on a range of outside bodies both within and outside of Staffordshire.
-To be the County Council's representative on the Local Enterprise Partnership (LEP). · · · · · To be the County Council's representative on the Staffordshire Leaders' Board and to approve the adoption of minor changes to its Terms of Reference (in consultation with the Monitoring · Officer).
-In consultation with the Chief Executive, to appoint (and/or remove) officers and members ( Directors on Boards of companies of a member or is to be a member.
+To Chair meetings of the Cabinet To represent, or appoint a representative of, the County Council on a range of outside bodies both within and outside of Staffordshire. • To be the County Council's represen tative on the Local Enterprise Partnership (LEP).
+Leaders' Board and to approve the adoption of minor changes to its Terms of Reference (in consultation with the Monitoring intation with the Monitoring Officer).In consultation with the Chief Ex ecutive to appoint (and/or In consultation with the Chief Ex remove) officers and members ( Directors on Boards of companies o a member or is to be a member.
 Key External Public sector bodies locally, nationally and internationally as Relationships appropriate including the LEP, Ne Council's Network, Midlands Engine Midlands Manufacturing Corridor, criminal justice partners, HM Treasury and the Department for Communities and Local Government.
-Key Internal Cabinet Director of Finance Relationships Shadow Cabinet County Solicitor Senior Leadership Team Appropriate Scrutiny - Committees
+Key Internal Cabinet Director of Finance Shadow Cabinet County Solicitor - Senior Leadership Team Appropriate Scrutiny • Committees